 As assigned, students must assume reporting responsibilities for their group and post assignments on time, in the correct location, and in the correct format.
-Students must participate in biweekly online seminars.
+Students must participate in all online seminars.

-The online audio/chat conferencing seminars are scheduled for a maximum of one hour every two weeks throughout the term.
+The online audio/chat conferencing seminars are scheduled for a maximum of one hour four times throughout the term.
 These seminars are designed to provide students an opportunity to engage in dialogue to clarify difficult concepts, discuss patient case issues and to explore pharmacological concepts and principles within the context of their practicum experiences.
+An introduction to online seminars is scheduled for Week 2.
+Subsequent online seminars will be held on the Monday of Weeks 4, 8, 12 & 16.